rflamary/mltool/README.md

 * *validation* folder contains all the pvalidation loops
 * *figures* folder contains the script used for generating figures in the chapter

-### Aknowlegment
+### Aknowlegments

+#### Datasets
-* MI Dataset is extracted from IIa, BCI competition IV and has been pre-precessed by Fabien Lotte.
+* MI Dataset is extracted from dataset IIa, [BCI competition IV](http://www.bbci.de/competition/iv/)and has been pre-precessed by [Fabien Lotte](https://sites.google.com/site/fabienlotte/).
+* P300 Dataset is extracted from subject APM of [UAM P300 Dataset](http://akimpech.izt.uam.mx/dokuwiki/doku.php?id=signal:bci:p300:database.es) using feature extraction described in [here](http://remi.flamary.com/biblio/BCI_selection.pdf)
+* Finger flexion ECog dataset is extracted from dataset 4 from [BCI competition IV](http://www.bbci.de/competition/iv/)

+#### Code
-* Linear SVM Solver Copyright 2006 Olivier Chapelle
+* Linear SVM Solver Copyright 2006 [Olivier Chapelle](http://olivier.chapelle.cc/index.html)
+* The computation of te Area under the ROC curve is performed using svmroccurve.m that has been extracted from [SVM-KM](http://asi.insa-rouen.fr/enseignants/~arakoto/toolbox/)

 ### Contact